 Bachelor of Science in Mathematics-Physics

 The B.S. degree in Mathematics-Physics may be completed by following either track A, which has a physics emphasis, or track B, which has a mathematics emphasis.
 Students in track A should choose an advisor from the Physics Department, and those in Track B should choose an advisor from the Mathematics Department.
+The number of credits for 2000-level courses or above in the Track A is 30 in Physics and 19 in Mathematics, and for Track B these numbers are 21 credits in Physics and 28 in Mathematics.
 In either track, the writing in the major and information literacy competencies are met using PHYS 2501W.

+Mathematics-Physics Major Track A: Physics Emphasis

-The required courses for the Mathematics-Physics Major Track A (Physics Emphasis) are:
+In addition to the general education’s requirements of the University and College, the required courses for the Mathematics-Physics Major Track A (Physics Emphasis) are:

 Either: (i) MATH 2110Q (or 2130Q or 2143Q) and 2210Q and 2410Q (or 2420Q) or: (ii) MATH 2141Q and 2142Q and 2143Q and 2144Q.